 - a.
 Compare waterways to the branches of a tree.
 Create a box filled with sand, tilt it and pour water from the high spot to the low spot to see how "hills and valleys" form as water meanders to find a path of least resistance.
 Introduce houses and streets using Legos or other available toys to demonstrate the challenges of land development imposed onto natural topography.
 (K-3) - b.
 For the older students, also explore the idea of branches, stream order, slope and velocity (speed).
 You can create the same type of model as above or re-visit the watershed model in Thematic Unit 1: Lesson 3 but populate it with houses and "paved" surfaces using an impervious material like wax paper, tin foil or plastic recyclables.
+(3-8)

-(3-8) - c.
+c.
 Research and print out maps and create overlays to determine where the historic streams were located in relation to the school or community.
-Explore in detail some of the welldocumented examples such as Dock Creek (now Dock Street).
 Find historic photographs of farms and mills that now are in city neighborhoods.
-Explore the names of streets and neighborhoods as clues to the past (e.g. Mill Creek, Overbrook, Valley Green, etc.).
+Explore the names of streets and neighborhoods as clues to the past (Are any of the streets named after the original creeks?).
 Research other cities to see how they developed to find similar patterns of development.
 (6-8)